-The G. Stanley Hall Lecture Series and the Harry Kirke Wolfe Lecture are the premiere lectures delivered by teachers of psychology, to teachers of psychology.
+At each APA Convention, the Society for the Teaching of Psychology, in collaboration with the Education Directorate of APA, sponsors the APA Distinguished Scholar Lectures for Teaching and the Harry Kirke Wolf Lecture.
+These are premier lectures delivered by teachers of psychology, to teachers of psychology.
 In these talks, renown experts deliver cutting-edge talks designed specifically for other teachers of psychology.

 Nominations for the APA Distinguished Scholar Lecture for Teaching and the Harry Kirke Wolfe Lecture are accepted year-round.
 Nominations may be submitted any time via email to firstname.lastname@example.org (Chair, Lecture Selection Committee).
 Please include (1) Name and affiliation of the nominee, and (2) Reason for nomination.

 A Brief History of the APA's Distinguished Scholar Lecture for Teaching Series and the Harry Kirke Wolfe Lecture

 These lectures were originally conceived of by APA's Committee on Undergraduate Education as a way to help introductory level teachers develop a coherent picture of recent developments in the wide range of different psychological subdisciplines they may cover (Benjamin, 1981).
 After successful inauguration of the lectures, APA broadened their scope in 1987 to include the teaching of psychology at any level.